GorbulasDev/learnelectra/docs/i_am_advance.md

 ```
 importprivkey PrivateKeyGoesHere MyLabel rescan
 ```
 Let's go over what is above.
 Importprivkey command is of course the command to import the private key.
 PrivateKeyGoesHere is the actual private key you dumped using the section above.
 MyLabel is the label you want to give the new imported key as it will be an address in your wallet.
 Example you may call it Checking or MyFavoriteAccount, whatever you want.
-Rescan command will when imported, will rescan the blockchain for any transactions that is used by this privatekey / address.
+Rescan command will when imported, will rescan the blockchain for any transactions that is used by this private key / address.

 ## Protecting Your wallet.dat